ultraindv/Noss-E/README.md

 # NOTICE
-Noss-E is officially discontinued, and its site, Concept, and/or branding, maybe used in the future
+Noss-E is officially discontinued, and its site, Concept, and/or branding, maybe used or revived in the future

 # Noss-E